HarisAronis-GIS/QGIS-Projects/README.md

     - G_Ord → ascending
     - S_Ord → ascending
     - L_int → ascending

-- ZONE HEAdERS and ZONE VERTICES are the most interesting sections in XY_Table.py, as they define:
+- ZONE HEADERS and ZONE VERTICES are the most interesting sections in XY_Table.py, as they define:
     - the header of every zone at the table by type / polygon number / area
     - the desired way of numbering and sorting of labels and coordinates

-**ZONE HEADERS code**
+**ZONE HEADERS section code**
 <details>
 <summary>📂 Click to unfold python code</summary>